Hussain Rabi Gandhi

-Hussain Rabi Gandhi (also spelled Hussain Rabigandhi or Husen Rabi Gandhi; 23 April 1948 – 28 January 2023) was an Indian Odia writer of the late-twentieth century, a politician and a cultural activist hailing from the Indian state of Odisha.
+Hussain Rabi Gandhi (also spelled Hussain Rabigandhi or Husen Rabi Gandhi; 23 April 1948 – 28 January 2023) was an Indian Odia writer of the late-twentieth century, a politician, a public intellectual and a cultural activist hailing from the Indian state of Odisha.
 Being a founder member of Biju Janata Dal, he served as the general secretary of the party from upon its formation in 1998 till 2005.
 In 1994 the title of Biplabi Loka Kabi was conferred upon him by the Mayor of Cuttack.
 He was also awarded with the title of Utkala Jyoti in 1996 by the then Deputy chief minister of Odisha, Basant Kumar Biswal on the behalf of Freedom Fighter's Organisation.
 Gandhi primarily wrote in Odia language and was bestowed with the Secular India Harmony Award in 1993 by the former President of India, Giani Zail Singh and with the Gangadhar Meher Kabita award in 2015 for his notable contributions to the field of Odia poetry.
 Hussain served as the President of Odisha Sahitya Akademi (2008–2010).
-He was famously known as the Gandhi of Korei and was regarded as a bridge between Western Odisha and Costal Odisha.
+He was famously known as the Gandhi of Korei and was regarded as a bridge between Western Odisha and Coastal Odisha.
 He also served as Lead Member of Smt.
 Nandini Satpathy Memorial Trust (SNSMT).

 Early life and education

-Hussain was born as Sahibzada Fazal e Haq Mohammad Hussain on 23 April 1948, in Mufti Bagh, Haldigadia village of Jajpur District into the ruling family of Tarakot.
-He is the eldest son of Mohammed Mozammil Hussain and the grandson of Dabiruddin Mohammad Khan Bahadur, the last ruler of Tarakote State.
-The critically acclaimed film director and author, Mehmood Hussain is his younger brother.
+Hussain was born as Sahibzada Fazal e Haq Mohammad Hussain on 23 April 1948, in Mufti Bagh, Jajpur into the royal family of Tarakot.
+He was the eldest son of Mohammed Mozammil Hussain and his wife Bibi Sahiba Salma Khatoon.
+He was the grandson of Dabiruddin Mohammad Khan Bahadur, the last ruler of Tarakote State.
+His great grandfather was Tajdar e Tarakote Raja Syed Irfan Ali.
+The critically acclaimed film director and author, Mehmood Hussain was his younger brother.

 Gandhi attended school first at Korai ME (Middle English) school and then at Bargarh George high school.
 Hussain graduated and finished his master's degree in history from Gangadhar Meher College, Sambalpur.
 He then did his L.L.B. from Lajpat Rai Law College in Sambalpur.
 He practiced law for a brief period of time in Odisha High Court, Cuttack.
 As he studied in different parts of Odisha, it gave him the opportunity to learn the different dialects prevalent in different regions of Odisha.
 He later did his PhD in Odia literature from Utkal University in 1990.